 Could not wait to tell someone-however no one that I knew was interested in "another water turtle"

-I was pretty excited to see one in Turkey Creek-several miles upstream in the fresh water.
+I was pretty excited to see the one in Turkey Creek-several miles upstream in the fresh water.
+(I do not know how far upstream they will travel into freshwater)

 Brevard Zoo page on diamondback terrapins